SarahMadro/Collabify-Music-App/README.md

 # Collabify (Spotify Clone)
-This Repo is for a Spotify Clone called Collabify.
+This repo is for a Spotify Playlist Creator and Manager called Collabify.
-It's a simple app that allows users create collaborative playlists, add and remove songs and play their playlists.
+It's a simple app that allows users create collaborative playlists, add and remove songs and listen their playlists.
 There are two parts to it, the auth-server, and the client.

 ## Getting Statrted